Updated 15 Aug 2019 — eBird Taxonomy v2019

 - The sequence of hawks and eagles differs substantially between eBird vs. NACC. eBird follows the most current research used by SACC, but needed to apply it worldwide.
 For this reason, Bald Eagle is placed below Accipiters on the eBird list (but not on the NACC list).
 It is our hope that NACC soon will follow this newer research.
 It was partially adopted in 2015 when White-tailed Hawk was moved by NACC to the Genus Geronautes, in accord with eBird and SACC.

 - The sequence of some sparrows (towhees, Zonotrichia) has changed to follow the more recent phylogenies of American Emberizids already adopted by SACC.
 We expect NACC to address these same revisions in the near future.

 APPENDIX B — SACC DEPARTURES

-The below documentation discusses inconsistencies with the SACC Check-List prior to 31 July 2011.
-SACC changes adopted after 31 July 2011 are not elucidated below.
+The below documentation discusses inconsistencies with the SACC Check-List as of to July 2019.

 APPENDIX C — eBird “forms”